Ask Gerda: What’s the Point of Diffusers

 Here’s where we get into serious essential oil fun.
 A colleague at goop was admiring the sleek vitruvi diffuser on my desk, and we fell into a discussion about how beautifully improbable the vitruvi essential oil blends are.
 How could someone know that it would work well to combine essential oils of ho wood, frankincense, eucalyptus, and lavender?
 I can’t describe the interesting, delicate combination, but vitruvi calls it Dusk: a calming blend inspired by moonlit desert walks.
 Enjoy a little wafting straight out of the bottle.

 Dusk is also part of a four-pack—The goop Bundle—which also includes vitruvi’s Boost, Pacific, and Quiet blends.
 It’s fun to search the depths of your smell-memory neurons to see what these blends evoke for you.
 Can you identify the plants?
 I’m going to add this challenge to my next neighborhood game night.
 Quiet is a fragrance I can put words to—a floral bouquet with an exotic twist.
 Addictive.
 Vitruvi says Boost’s blend of bergamot orange, pink grapefruit, juniper berry, and lime is inspired by a fizzy, refreshing citrus cocktail.
 I kept coming back to this essential oil bottle for a whiff straight up.

-This article is for informational purposes only, even if and to the extent that it features the advice of physicians and medical practitioners.
-This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
-The views expressed in this article are the views of the expert and do not necessarily represent the views of goop.
+This article is for informational purposes only.
+It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
+To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of goop.